pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 * Tweak - Added filter hook `pardot_get_setting` [100888]

 ### 1.4.5
-* Fix - Fixed some layout issues when the Pardot shortcode-builder form is viewed in smaller browser sizes or mobile devices [89563]
+* Fix - Fixed some layout issues when the Account Engagement shortcode-builder form is viewed in smaller browser sizes or mobile devices [89563]

 ### 1.4.4
-* Fix - Restored functionality of the Pardot button in the visual editor [86322]
+* Fix - Restored functionality of the Account Engagement button in the visual editor [86322]

 ### 1.4.3
 * Fixes a more obscure bug that would cause the plugin to become unauthenticated